mr-ice/233treerecycling/ReadMe.txt

 Description:
-This folder is everything needed in order to break up the 1 large file from Google Forms (CSV) into multiple files - one file for each route.
+This folder is everything needed in order to break up the 1 large file from Google Forms (XLSX) into multiple files - one file for each route.
 It will save this as as a pdf, html, and csv form.

+Using Python 'natively' with venv:

 Installation:
 1) Copy the Tree Recycling folder (or just clone the whole repo)